Scientific Name

 Breeding

-- In the wild, mating take place within March to June.
+- In the wild, mating takes place from March to June.

 Nesting

-- Thera are around 15 eggs per clutch.
+- There are around 15 eggs per clutch.

 - Eggs hatch 6 to 10 weeks later.